Ireland

 Local Safeguarding Policy | Ireland

-The Local Safeguarding Policy for Ireland (LSP-I) combines the provisions of the global and regional Prelature policies with local civil and ecclesiastical safeguarding standards, protocols and guidance, reflecting the canonical and civil responsibilities arising in the course of the activities of Christian formation undertaken by the North-West Europe region of the Prelature of Opus Dei on the island of Ireland.
+The Local Safeguarding Policy for Ireland (LSP-I) combines the provisions of the global and regional policies of the Prelature with local civil and ecclesiastical safeguarding standards, protocols and guidance, reflecting the canonical and civil responsibilities arising in the course of the activities of Christian formation undertaken by the North-West Europe region of the Prelature of Opus Dei on the island of Ireland.

 Section 1 — PREVENTION of harm